 This federal IRS Notice should outline how much you owe in the notice.
 They also provide you with thirty days to pay back the debt if you agree with the debt.

 If the amount they request seems questionable or you disagree with what the IRS is asking you for, you can ask for a transcript.
-If things still don’t line up, you have the right to reach back out to the Internal Revenue Service to figure out what this debt is.
+If things still don’t align, you have the right to reach out to the Internal Revenue Service to figure out what this debt is.

 4. Review Your Options